pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

    - Submit an upgrade transaction at `101`.
    - Upgrade the chain at height `102`.
    - Avoid the issue at height `103`.
-5. Ensure all validators rolled back to the same height and use the same snapshot - ([how to get the snapshot](#step-5-data-rollback---retrieving-snapshot-at-a-specific-height))
+5. Ensure all validators rolled back to the same height and use the same snapshot ([how to get a snapshot](#data-rollback---retrieving-snapshot-at-a-specific-height-step-5))
    - The snapshot should be imported into each Validator's data directory.
    - This is necessary to ensure data continuity and prevent forks.
-6. Isolate the `validator set` from full nodes - ([why this is necessary](#step-6-validator-isolation---risks)).
+6. Isolate the `validator set` from full nodes - ([why this is necessary](#validator-isolation---risks-step-6)).
    - This is necessary to avoid full nodes from gossiping blocks that have been rolled back.
    - This may require using a firewall or a private network.
    - Validators should only be permitted to gossip blocks amongst themselves.